 XTX’s view is that the manner in which it trades, and the level of transparency (as outlined below) that it provides, reflects best market practice and should be a standard to which all market participants should adhere to.
+XTX has signed a Statement of Commitment adhering to the FX Global Code and we are committed to conducting our foreign exchange market activities in a manner consistent with the principles of the Code.
 If you have any questions or would like any further information, please contact your XTX representative.

 About XTX’s eFX Business

 XTX is a leading quantitative-driven electronic market maker that provides liquidity to counterparties, exchanges and e-trading venues globally.
 XTX provides liquidity to many different counterparties and trading venues.
 In relation to its market making activities, XTX will also enter into transactions in order to source liquidity, as part of its own trading activity and in order to manage its risk.
 Such transactions may impact the prices that XTX offers you.
 Although trades are given up to XTX’s prime broker, XTX trades in a principal capacity when dealing with you and does not act as agent or in any other advisory capacity.